 - Your credit score

 - How much you drive

 But because different providers will charge the same person more or less for the same coverage, the only way to find your cheapest rate is to compare personalized quotes.

-We only compared insurers that sell policies to the general public, but if you have a military connection (as many Floridians do), USAA is another excellent choice for auto insurance.
-It actually topped all the other companies we reviewed in both financial strength and claims satisfaction.
+If you have a military connection (as many Floridians do), USAA is an excellent choice for auto insurance.
+It topped all the other companies we reviewed in both financial strength and claims satisfaction.
 So if you or a family member is active or former military, you should absolutely get a quote from USAA.

-The U.S. Dept. of Labor estimates that auto insurance premiums have increased by 16 percent nationally over the past two years as roads have become more crowded with increasingly distracted drivers.
-Experts cite smartphone use behind the wheel as a prime factor in more crashes, which have led to more claims and higher costs for insurers, and higher premiums for consumers — especially in densely populated areas like South Florida.
-And, of course, there is the aforementioned weather conditions.
+The U.S. Department of Labor estimates that auto insurance premiums have increased by 16% nationally over the past two years as roads have become more crowded with increasingly distracted drivers.
+Experts cite smartphone use behind the wheel as a prime factor in more crashes, which have led to more claims and higher costs for insurers, thus higher premiums for consumers — especially in densely populated areas like South Florida.
+Additionally, weather conditions like hurricanes drive up prices.

 A no-fault state is a state in which costs accrued from an accident will be paid by your insurance company regardless of who is “at fault” or who “caused” the accident to occur.
 Florida is one of 12 states that is no-fault.

 We worked with Quadrant Information Services to provide data on auto insurance rates by company and credit score.
 Quadrant makes this information available using rate data insurers are required to file with state Departments of Insurance.
 Rates are based on sample profiles created by Reviews.com for comparative purposes.